 You can usually find them in more models from mid-range up.
 However, some budget jigsaws have a dust blower as well.

 It is the part of a jigsaw that you place on the material.
 Its main task is to make sure the blade is at a fixed angle to piece you’re cutting.
 They usually made of stamped steel or aluminum cast.

 Solidly made jigsaw shoe will guarantee better quality precise cuts, either straight or angled(beveled).

 Air stop brusher

 An important feature to look for if you want your tool to last.
 It protects the motor from damage when the brushes of the jigsaw are worn by not allowing you to operate the tool.

 Metal gear housing

-It’s important for protecting the gearbox from any kind of abuse and ensuring tool durability.
+Found in the best jigsaw models, it’s vital for protecting the gearbox from any form of abuse and ensuring tool durability.

 Additional features worth considering:

-Lighted Plug: a safety feature that will allow you to know if a tool is live or not
+- Lighted Plug: a safety feature that allows you to know if a tool is live or not